adinandradrs/hackintosh-opencore-efi-hp-elitebook-830-g7/README.md

 6. Forum TonyMacX86, Reddit, dan Kaskus
 7. Kantor yang telah memberikan laptop untuk dioprek

 Why I wrote this readme using Indonesian language?
 Because I am an Indonesian and I proud to talk in bahasa.
-Please DM if there are any issues that I could help as long relate with this repository.
+Please DM if there are any issues, maybe I could help as long relate with this repository.